ARTICLES OF INCORPORATION

 Section 4.
 NOMINATION AND ELECTION.

 b.
 Slate.
-The Nominating Committee shall prepare a slate of candidates for Directors and Officers in order to fill all vacancies, which will be created by members who will retire from the Board or as an Executive Officer at the time of the next annual meeting.
-All candidates for Directors or Officers shall have been members in good standing of the American Association for Aerosol Research for at least one (1) year prior to their nomination.
+The Nominating Committee shall prepare a slate of candidates for Directors and Officers in order to fill all vacancies, which will be created by Directors who will retire from the Board or as an Executive Officer (as defined in Article VI, Section 1) at the time of the next annual meeting.
+All candidates for Directors or Executive Officers shall have been Association Members in good standing for at least one (1) year prior to their nomination.
 All candidates must consent in writing to serve on the Board of Directors or as an Executive Officer of the Association.

-A blank, opposite or adjoining the name of each nominee, to enable a member to write in a substitution if he/she wishes to do so.
+A blank, opposite or adjoining the name of each nominee, to enable a Voting Member to write in a substitution if he/she wishes to do so.

 A set of standard instructions for voting which the Board shall have established.